hashicorp/consul/website/source/docs/agent/checks.html.markdown

   with a request timeout equal to the check interval, with a max of 10 seconds.
   It is possible to configure a custom HTTP check timeout value by specifying the `timeout` field in the check definition.
 The output of the check is limited to roughly 4K.
 Responses larger than this will be truncated.
+HTTP checks also support SSL.
+By default, a valid SSL certificate is expected.
+Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.

 * TCP + Interval - These checks make an TCP connection attempt every Interval (e.g. every 30 seconds) to the specified IP/hostname and port.
 If no hostname